The History of Our Nonprofit Organization in Shelton, CT

 Fatawu, originally from Ghana West Africa, experienced first-hand how community health workers play a critical role in improving health equity in his country.
 As a community nutrition student, Fatawu was also engaged in a student research project in Ghana from 2009-2011 at the University for Development Studies, where he joined ten other students to prioritize community member strengths, weaknesses, opportunities, and threats to development, and then used that data to involve community members to make decisions on proposed needs for that community.

-Daniel Ghajar joined Southwestern AHEC, Inc. in August 2017 as an AmeriCorps member.
-Through his service as an instructor, mentor, and colleague, Daniel was able to engage students from Harding and Bassick high schools as well as Fairfield University and University of Bridgeport with meaningful learning and service opportunities throughout the school year.
-He is currently supervising the new AmeriCorps as they transition into their roles and will be working to develop additional programs, such as CBETs, in the near future.
+Anthony Lawson joined Southwestern AHEC, Inc. in August 2018 as an AmeriCorps member.
+Through his service Anthony was able to engage students with meaningful learning and service opportunities throughout the school year.
+He is currently supervising the new AmeriCorps as they transition into their roles while administering additional programs, such as Project S.T.E.P.
+(Support, Treatment, Education, and Prevention) which is aimed towards training Community Health Workers on Opioid and Substance Use Disorders.

 Kathy McDermott joined the staff of Southwestern AHEC, Inc. as an administrative assistant in July of 2018.
 She provides administrative and planning support for all the programs and services of SWAHEC.